M-Hesham1998/Business-Performance-Analytics-Dashboard/README.md

 3. Investigate the high return volume of Water Bottle - 30 oz.
 4. Review the 130 unsold products and optimize inventory management.
 5. Target Middle-Income customers through marketing campaigns.
-6. Improve market penetration in the Central region.
+6. Improve market in the Central region In USA Country.

 ---